Rubina Arif

 Rubina Arif is a Pakistani actress and producer.
 She is known for her roles in dramas Ishq Nachaya, Kab Mere Kehlaoge, Qismat Ka Likha and Kam Zarf.

 Early life

-Rubina was born on July 15, 1968 in Lahore, Pakistan.
-She completed her studies Punjab University, she did a masters in Psychology.
+Rubina was born on 15 July 1968, in Lahore, Pakistan.
+She completed her studies, a masters in Psychology, from Punjab University.

 Career

-She made her debut as an actress in 2000.
-She was known for her work in drama Ishq Nachaya.
+She made her debut as an actress in 1990.
+She was known for her work in the drama Ishq Nachaya.
 She was a very well known actress.
 She also did modeling and commercials.
 She was also known for her comedy roles in Hum Sub Umeed Se Hain and known for her multiple roles in Hum Sub Umeed Se Hain.
 Since then she appeared in dramas Kab Mere Kehlaoge, Bechari Nadia, Qismat, Mera Kiya Qasoor and Kam Zarf.

 Personal life

-Rubina was married to Taslim Arif a cricketer, they married in 1981 and has three children two sons and one daughter.
+Rubina was married to the cricketer Taslim Arif in 1981.
+They have three children, two sons and one daughter.
 Her son Ainan is married to actress Anoushay Abbasi.